-At the same session of the National Assembly, Lam presented the main indices and targets for the 1982 State Plan (see Table 12).
-The results for 1982, to judge from fragmentary information, are better for agriculture than for industry.
+At the same session of the National Assembly, Lam presented the main indices and targets for the 1982 State plan (see table 12).
+The results for 1982, to judge form fragmentary information, are better for agriculture than industry.
 The "quota" system has done "wonders," Vietnamese authorities say.
-Food production reached 16.2 million tons-or 1.2 million more than in 1981, and 200,000 more than the planned target.
-56 There was hope that in 1983 the country would be selfsufficient in food, and that in 1984 there would be a surplus, says Vo Van Kiet, vice-premier in charge of planning.
-But he admitted that this would be rather difficult, for there are one million more mouths to feed.57 While agricultural production improved, industrial production seemed plagued by many difficulties, and the prospects in this sector were not so good.
+Food production reached 16.2 million tons or 1.2 million more than in 1981, and 200,000 more than the planned target.56 There was hope that in 1983 the country would be selfsufficient in food, and that in 1984 there would be a surplus, says Vo Van Kite, vice-premier in charge of planning.
+But he admitted that this would rather difficult, for there are one million more mouths to feed.57 While agricultural production improved, industrial production seemed plagued by many difficulties, and the prospects in this sector were not so good.
 Production was hampered by an acute shortage of energy, raw materials, and spare parts.
 The textile mills were working at half capacity, while the people's needs for clothing could not yet be met.
-"It is more difficult to clothe than to feed the people," says Hoang Tung, a prominent member of the Central Committee.
+"It is more difficult to clothe than to feed," says Hoang Tung, a prominent member of the central Committee.
 And people were making demands regarding quality and design of materials, as well.
-58 In 1982, Vietnam's exchange reserves were down to \$30 million, whereas in 1980 they stood at \$100 million, in 1978 at \$194 million, and in 1977 at \$204 million.59 Vietnam stopped payment of its external debts in 1982, at which time they totalled \$3.5 billion, of which \$2.3 billion was owed to the Soviet Union and the COMECON countries.
+58 In 1982, Vietnam's exchange reserves were down to \$30 194 million, and in 1977 at \$204 million.59 Vietnam stopped payment of its external debts in 1982, at which time they totaled \$3.5 billion, of which \$2.3 billion was owed to the Soviet Union and the COMECON countries.
 60 These countries seemed weary of supporting Vietnam, and irritated by its requests for increased aid.
 Indeed, in 1982, East Germany, Czechoslovakia, and Bulgaria reduced their assistance to Vietnam by 25 per cent and the Soviet Union steadfastly maintained its credits to grants ratio at 90:10.61

-With the exception of Sweden, Western countries have tied the resumption of their aid to Vietnam's evacuation from Cambodia.
+With the exception of Sweden, Western countries have tied the resumption of their aid to Vietnam' evacuation form Cambodia.
 France is in an intermediate position, and has been more ready to provide assistance.
-In December 1981, the French government agreed to help Vietnam with 200 million francs (\$28.5 million); and a private group, "Interaga," headed by the "communist billionnaire" Domengue, signed with Vietnam a protocol for a total of \$200 million for the financing of commercial exchange, while another firm, controlled by the same group, agreed to build in Vietnam a rice-mill worth 20 million francs (\$2.8 million).
-At the same time, the French government has made it clear that, so long as the Cambodia question remains unsettled, the prospects for further substantial aid are rather poor.
-63
+In December 1981, the French government agreed to help Vietnam with 200 million francs (\$28.5 million); and a private group, "Interregna," headed by the "communist billionaire" Domenguez, signed with Vietnam protocol for a total of \$200 million for the financing of commercial exchange, while another firm, controlled by the same group, agreed to build in Vietnam a rice-mill worth 20 million francs (\$2.8 million)62 at the same time,

-$^{^{56}}$ Jacques de Barrin, "Le Vietnam à l'heure du pragmatisme," Le Monde, January 1, 1983.
+56 Jacques de Barrin, :Le Vietnam a Peure du pragmatism,: Le Monde, January 1, 1983